Contents:

 4. Talk to someone

-If you’re entering Clearing or have any other worries or concerns, seek guidance from a professional.
-This may be a teacher, a tutor, or a careers adviser at your school or college, or the National Careers Service Exam Results Helpline on 0800 100 900.
+If you haven’t achieved the grades you need for further study, or if you’re feeling unsure about your next steps, don’t hesitate to seek guidance from a professional.
+This could be a teacher, tutor, or careers adviser at your school or college or the National Careers Service Exam Results Helpline on 0800 100 900.
 They will be specifically trained to advise and support you step-by-step, helping you to explore different avenues and make well-informed decisions.

 Results Day is a very stressful time.
 You don’t want to make any rash decisions or settle for a course you’re not truly interested in as a result of panic!
-Talking through everything with a professional who understands the situation you’re in can help ease the pressure and reduce your overall anxiety.
+Talking through everything with a professional who understands the situation you’re in can help ease the pressure, reduce Results Day anxiety, and help you choose the path that’s right for you.

 5. Take care of yourself